timsvoice/supplementary-buttons-anki/README.md

 mode, you can check the _Always revert back automatically to old Markdown_ checkbox in the options.
 Doing this will never show you the warning dialog box and will always discard any changes made in Markdown mode.

+##### How the Markdown button differs from the other buttons in this add-on

+I recommend you use either Markdown or the rich formatting buttons, but not both at the same time.
+Markdown was designed to be a fast and simple way to quickly write relatively simple formatted text.
+As such, it won't know what to do with complex cards that use formatting unknown to the Markdown specification.
+So when clicking the Markdown button, it _will_ "erase" formatting that it does not know how to handle.
+You were warned.

 ### Extra Markdown syntax